MarMun/vue-memleak/README.md

 - Navigate to "Case 1|2" and back to "Home"
 - Issue garbage collection manually (DOM nodes from "Case 1|2" are GC'ed)

+Confirm DOM nodes of FIRST visit stick (and not from the last visit):
+- `Case 4` has 100 list items
+- `Case 4 (500 items)` has 500 list items

+The number of detached / leaked nodes depend on which version of the case 4 view was opened first.

 ## Assumption

 Components with a single root and multiple children cause memory leak: